wds4/tribal-tapestry/experiment/test.md

 <h1 align="center" >A Test of the Tribal Tapestry Hypothesis (TTH)</h1>

 We make two predictions:
-1. An unexpectedly high percentage of prospective study participants will be unable or unwilling to learn and recite the TTH, even once.
+1. An unexpectedly high percentage of prospective study participants will be unable and / or unwilling to learn and recite the TTH, even once.
 2. Of those who are able to recite the TTH at baseline, an unexpectedly high percentage will be unable to recite the TTH a short time later. *The TTH will be automatically and actively erased from memory.*

 PROVE ME WRONG!!!!